starknet-edu/starknetbook/src/ch01-00-getting-started.md

 }
 ```

-By following the above process, you successfully deploy your smart contract on the development network.
+By following the above process, you will successfully deploy your smart contract on the development network.

 ## Interaction with the Contract